Cimbalom: Moravia

 The instrument is used foremost in the historical region of Moravia as a basis for Moravian traditional music ensembles.
 Foremost in regions of Moravian Slovakia and Moravian Wallachia.

 France

 Luigi Gaggero teaches since 2004 at the Conservatoire de Strasbourg and at the Académie Supérieure de Musique de Strasbourg.
-His teaching focuses on classical and on contemporary repertoire for cimbalom.
+His teaching focuses on classical and contemporary repertoire for cimbalom.

 Greece

 In Athens, a cimbalom school was established in 2004 by M. Papadeas.
-The Greek musicians play on small portable folk style instruments.
+The Greek musicians play on small portable folk-style instruments.

 Hungary

 Besides the main cimbalom centre in Budapest, there is a very strong school of performance in Debrecen in Hungary.

 Moldova

 In 1952, cimbalom classes were opened at the Chişinău conservatory in Moldova.

 Romania

 A strong performance school was established in Bucharest.
 Toni Iordache, a Romani-Romanian lăutar, was the most famous Romanian cimbalom player.

 Slovakia

 The cimbal is a very popular instrument found in all Slovak regions, as well as in the ethnically Slovak/Hungarian mixed southern regions and among Romani folk ensembles.